f9webltd/laravel-api-response-helpers/README.md

 #### `respondNoContent(array|Arrayable|JsonSerializable|null $data = [])`

 Returns a `204` HTTP status code, with optional response data.
 Strictly speaking, the response body should be empty.
 However, functionality to optionally return data was added to handle legacy projects.
 Within your own projects, you can simply call the method, omitting parameters, to generate a correct `204` response i.e. `return $this->respondNoContent()`

-## Additional Data Types
+## Use with additional object types

 In addition to a plain PHP `array`, the following data types can be passed to relevant methods: